cllckn/information-and-communication-technologies/module5/README.md

 ### Business Rules

-Business rules can be seen as a summarized version of the requirements list, focusing on data.
+Specific statements that define or constrain business data and operations.
+They often originate from requirement list (business requirements).

-**Business rules** summarize and formalize the data-related aspects of business requirements.
+* Data-oriented business rules → Define how data is structured and related (e.g., entities, attributes, relationships, constraints).
+They are used to design and build the database.
-They are **statements that define or constrain** how a business operates, guiding how data is structured and managed within a database.
+* Process-oriented business rules → Define business actions or workflows (e.g., approval steps, procedures).
+They are implemented in application logic, not database structure.

 **Sources of Business Rules**